lakhanqurban/OpenCat/road_data/README.md

-This folder contains converted road files for each campaingn from SensoDat dataset and their respective plots.
+This folder contains converted road files for each campaign from the SensoDat dataset and their respective plots.